 An email with a link to complete the online form will be sent to each adult umpire.

 ADULT & YOUTH UMPIRES must submit a complete W-9 form before they sign up for a game.

 (The Umpire Consent and Release form was acknowledged during the registration process)

 Umpire Pay Schedule (PDF)

 2020 USA Softball Umpire Exam & Answer Sheet.
-2021 Exam not available at this time.
+2023 Exam is not available at this time.

 How to Sign Up for a Game